n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

-Dotted-circle placeholder characters (like any Unicode codepoint) can appear anywhere in text input sequences and should be rendered normally.
-GPOS positioning lookups should attach mark glyphs to dotted circles as they would to other non-mark characters.
+Dotted-circle placeholder characters (like any Unicode codepoint) can appear anywhere in text input sequences and should be rendered normally. <abbr>GPOS</abbr> positioning lookups should attach mark glyphs to dotted circles as they would to other non-mark characters.
 As visible glyphs, dotted circles can also be involved in <abbr>GSUB</abbr> substitutions.